MediaBrain-SJTU/GroupNet/README.md

 ## Acknowledgement

-We thanks for the NBA data provided by ['NBA-Player-Movements'](https://github.com/linouk23/NBA-Player-Movements).
+We thanks for the NBA data and processing code provided by ['NBA-Player-Movements'](https://github.com/linouk23/NBA-Player-Movements).
 We also thanks for the part of code of NRI and NMMP, whose github repo is [NRI code](https://github.com/ethanfetaya/NRI) and [NMMP code](https://github.com/PhyllisH/NMMP).
 We thank the authors for releasing their code.

 ## Citation